chandrawi/ADS1x15-ADC/README.md

 |      SDA              |   0x4A  |         |
 |      SCL              |   0x4B  |         |

+To initialize the library you must call constructor as described below.
 - **ADS1x15()** base constructor, should not be used.
 - **ADS1013(I2C_busId, I2C_address)** Constructor with I2C bus id,
 and optional device address as parameter.